mcherry000/Search-Autocomplete-System/README.md

 ### 03. `Influencers Display`

-Renders the influencers data.
-The page now consist of three parts -- a search bar, corresponding sort buttons for each column in table, and a display for influencers data.
+Renders the example data.
+The App consist of three parts -- a search bar, corresponding sort buttons for each column in table, and a display table.

 ---